devops-sherpas/jfrog-training-labs/course-2/lab/04-switch-to-projects/README.md

 In this lab, we will implement the switch to JFrog projects.

-Our starting point will be an Artifactory environment with no projects at all.
+Our starting point is an Artifactory environment with no projects at all, but containing resources for two teams: `team1` and `team2`.

-## Initialization

-First, we will need to initialize our Artifactory environment to our starting point: a "flat" Artifactory environment, with no projects at all.

-To achieve this, apply the `main.tf` Terraform module.

 ## Progress

-After running the initialization script, Artifactory contains resources for two teams: `team1` and `team2`.

 ### Creating the projects